 Dr. Sunil Chandra Bagchi, our Founder

 Prof. Dr. Sunil Chandra Bagchi (February 17, 1929 – January 24, 2014) was an eminent eye surgeon and philanthropist.
 Asiatic Society Award was conferred upon him for his incredible contribution in Medical Science in the year 2009.
-He was the founder of Susrut Eye Foundation & Research Centre which is one of the largest eye-care providers in India and manages several super-specialty eye hospitals and vision centers across West Bengal.
+He was the founder of Susrut Eye Foundation & Research Centre which is one of the largest eye-care providers in India and manages several super-specialty and secondary eye care institutions and primary eye hospitals and vision centers across West Bengal.

 He worked in Royal Infirmary of Edinburgh, one of U.K.’s most famous and prestigious hospitals.
 After completion of F.R.C.S., he came back to India.
-Then he became professor of Post.
-Graduate Studies in Ramakrishna Mission Seva Pratisthan.
+Then he became professor of PostgraduateOphthalmology in Ramakrishna Mission Seva Pratisthan.
 He was also associated with Gujarati Hospital and CMRI and reached professional excellence in Ophthalmology.

 “Provide eye care community services to one and all, irrespective of any social or economical background people and who are not reaching out”.

 - To make our mission successful we would like to extend & render our services up to the extreme remote area because the people of backward class staying there are deprived of getting proper health care or eye care attention.
 These group of people are basically dependent on their day to day earnings, due to that they even compromise with health or eye checkups so that their daily earnings are not affected.
 In longer run this perspective will affect our society’s productivity in larger sense.

 - Identification of prospective community intervention for eradication of blindness.